Obamacare is the shorthand name for the federal Affordable Care Act (ACA), which was signed into law by President Barack Obama in 2010.

 This wide-reaching law does many things, but most significantly it:

 protects consumers -- for example, by requiring insurance companies to cover people with pre-existing conditions and preventing them from arbitrarily canceling your coverage

-- allows states to expand Medicaid coverage
+allows states to expand Medicaid coverage

-- creates marketplaces (sometimes called "exchanges") for affordable health insurance plans, and
+creates marketplaces (also called "exchanges") for health insurance plans that meet the requirements of the ACA, and

 establishes new funding for public health and prevention.

 Here are some topics that answer frequently asked questions about Obamacare.

 All health plans purchased through DC Health Link, the health insurance marketplace for the District of Columbia, must include the following benefits whether or not you have a pre-existing health condition.